mcneel/rhino.inside-revit/docs/readme.md

 - `_layouts/` contains Jekyll page layouts of various types (e.g. full-width page vs page with sidebar)
 - `_includes/` contains Jekylll page fragments used across various page layouts
-- `pages/` contains the Wiki contents grouped by langauge and wiki version
+- `pages/` contains the Wiki contents grouped by language and wiki version
 - `static/` contains all static files
   - `css/` contains all stylesheets for generated pages
   - `images/` contains all images used across the wiki contents
 - `_config.yml` Jekyll site configs file (see the config file for more information on each available setting)
 - `GemFile*` Ruby gemfile listing the ruby dependencies
 - `index.md` Root of the Wiki.
-It redirects the visitor to default langauge and Wiki version (defaults are set in the site configs file)
+It redirects the visitor to default language and Wiki version (defaults are set in the site configs file)
 - `readme.md`: This Markdown document

 ## Page Metadata